 35% of new businesses fail because they found there was no market need for their product.
 And even if you have the best idea for a product ever, if nobody is buying it, you’re not going to see success.

 This is where a startup proof of concept, or POC, is helpful.
 With a POC you can see if there will be interest in your startup idea, giving you the confidence you need to move on to the next step of refining your business plan.

 Join us as we take a look at the purpose of a proof of concept, and how you can create one for your business.

 - Proof of concept definition

-- What are the advantages of developing a proof of concept?
+- What are the advantages of developing a startup proof of concept?

 - How to develop a POC for your startup

-- In summary: Get developing your proof of concept today
+- In summary: Get develop your proof of concept today

 Proof of concept definition

 A proof of concept is all about making sure your startup idea is a viable one.
 You may sometimes hear it referred to as a ‘proof of principle’ or ‘proof of technology’.